 Viewing platform and the most beautiful sunsets you’ve ever seen

 The 9th floor of Kylmäpihlaja lighthouse is dedicated to breathtaking views.
-The viewing platform is located approximately in 25 meters and to reach it you need to climb more than 300 steps.
+The viewing platform is located approximately 25 meters high and to reach it you need to climb more than 300 steps.
 But I promise you – the views to all directions are worth the effort!

 Extra tip: you can borrow binoculars either from the tourist info or the restaurant.